 KISS fans, you’re going to want to sit down for this one.
 There’s a chance that one of the most influential rock bands on the planet is about to say goodbye.
 Rumors abound in the world of metal that KISS is planning to do their last tour ever, and it might be happening in 2019.

 RTT News had the scoop on what started the rumors: The owner of the band’s intellectual property rights, Kiss Catalog Ltd., recently filed an application at the USPTO or US Patent and Trademark Office to claim the word mark “The End of the Road.”
-Filed on February 8, 2018, the application intends to have exclusive usage of the words as a standard character mark, specifically for “live performances by a musical band.”
+With the help of a professional Patent Attorney, their application was filed on February 8, 2018, and intends to have exclusive usage of the words as a standard character mark, specifically for “live performances by a musical band.”
 Many fans are considering this to be proof that the band is starting to organize its final tour.

 In addition to this, Paul Stanley recently announced that the band is gearing up for a big 2019 tour.
 CNBC got in touch with The Starchild in an April interview where he revealed the news.
 “A major Kiss tour, I would say, starts at the end of January… This will be the biggest tour we’ve done, the biggest show we’ve done.”
 However, in the interview, Stanley didn’t mention anything about ending the band.